-(1) Great Basin Resources, Inc. ("Great Basin") took assignment from MinQuest, Inc., of the 120 claims which are leased to the Company under the Longstreet Agreement (which was also assigned to Great Basin) (Note 4 of the financial statements contained in Item 1 of this Form 10Q) and Clifford owns 5 claims (also Note 4) which are managed by the Company.
+(1) Great Basin Resources, Inc. ("Great Basin") took assignment from MinQuest, Inc., of the 142 claims which are leased to the Company under the Longstreet Agreement (which was also assigned to Great Basin) (Note 4 of the financial statements contained in Item 8) and Clifford owns 5 claims (also Note 4) which are managed by the Company.